TheShadowOfHassen/0-ad-history-encyclopedia-mod/Sources/Trees.md

 Ancient Acadia: Taken from Acadia's text: By ShadowOfHassen Aleppo Pine: Hermes House's Trees Of The World by Tony Rustle, Catherine Cutler and Martin Walters: by ShadowOfHassen
-Bamboo: Academic American Encyclopedia copyright 1993 Grolier inc. By ShadowOfHassen Dragon Bamboo: Same as Bamboo: By ShadowOfHassen Single Bamboo: Same as Bamboo: By ShadowOfHassen Banyan Tree:  Hermes House's Trees Of The World by Tony Rustle, Catherine Cutler and Martin Walters and Academic American Encyclopedia copyright 1993 Grolier inc.: By ShadowOfHassen
+Bamboo: Academic American Encyclopedia copyright 1993 Grolier inc. By ShadowOfHassen Dragon Bamboo: https://en.wikipedia.org/wiki/Dendrocalamus_giganteus: By ShadowOfHassen Single Bamboo: Same as Bamboo: By ShadowOfHassen Banyan Tree:  Hermes House's Trees Of The World by Tony Rustle, Catherine Cutler and Martin Walters and Academic American Encyclopedia copyright 1993 Grolier inc.: By ShadowOfHassen
 Baobab: Hermes House's Trees Of The World by Tony Rustle, Catherine Cutler and Martin Walters and Academic American Encyclopedia copyright 1993 Grolier inc.: By ShadowOfHassen